bruceravel/larch-plugin-tutorial/diffkk/README.md

 Group being a collection of *things*.

 The diffKK Group is defined in the plugin as a class which inherits from Larch's Group.
-That is, diffKK has all the propoerties of a Larch Group *and* the additional properties given to it in this plugin.
+That is, diffKK has all the properties of a Larch Group *and* the additional properties given to it in this plugin.